NiX3r/SoftBot/README.md

 - `!sb team` - commands for team section

-  - `!sb team list <index>` - list of all teams sorted by alphabetic and counted max to 10
+  - `!sb team list <index>` - list of all teams sorted by ID and counted max to 10

   - `!sb team show <id>` - show all description of a selected team